Hina Khan Rocks Bikini Amidst The Trolls, Holidays With Beau Rocky Jaiswal In Goa!

 Beating The Heat In The Pool

-Hina who looks gorgeous in this close up shot captioned the image saying "#GoaDiaries let's swimmmmm." while a few fans appreciated the look, some showered the hatred immediately saying," "In 4th pic it seems that you are having an orgasm.lol.. soo cheap you are.. cheap expressions , cheap woman."
+Hina, who looks gorgeous in this close up shot, captioned the image saying, "#GoaDiaries let's swimmmmm." - (sic)

+While a few fans appreciated the look, some showered the hatred immediately saying, "In 4th pic it seems that you are having an orgasm.lol.. soo cheap you are.. cheap expressions , cheap woman." - (sic)

 Jaws Drop For The Back

 Despite the trolls, the television actress posted a picture of her bare back, flaunting the curves.
 To which she received comments such as, "How can you post such pictures?
-You are such a good actor but please show some respect to our religion,"
+You are such a good actor but please show some respect to our religion." - (sic)

 Fun With The Man

-Hina's love interest Rocky Jaiswal, who she met on the sets of Yeh Rishtha Kya Kehlata Hai, was seen having a goofy time with his lady in Goa.
-But a fan that hates them together posted, "u r nice person but everytime why u give us a reson to hate u because of that rocky why u choose him ur life partner why u become so mad for him u desrve better person he just use u i dont want to see him with u please leave him "
+Hina's love interest Rocky Jaiswal, who she met on the sets of Yeh Rishta Kya Kehlata Hai, was seen having a goofy time with his lady in Goa.
+But a fan that hates them together posted, "u r nice person but everytime why u give us a reson to hate u because of that rocky why u choose him ur life partner why u become so mad for him u desrve better person he just use u i dont want to see him with u please leave him." - (sic)

 None Can Stop Hina!